qwename/discord.tcl/README.md

 # discord.tcl 0.1
 Discord API library writtten in Tcl.
 Tested on Tcl 8.5.

+### Status

+- Can only connect to the Gateway
+- Only handles the "READY" Dispatch event
+- Does not disconnect properly

 ### Required Libraries

 - [Tcllib 1.18](http://www.tcl.tk/software/tcllib) (*websocket*, *rest*, *json::write*, *logger*)